 Any individual (18 or over) or entity such as a corporation, trust or partnership may open an account with us.
 Accounts may be open for individuals under 18 years of age by appropriate guardians.
 We can also open accounts with Americans who are resident in Asia.

-In order to open a segregated discretionary account, you would need to invest or have available for investment in a short period of time, C$5 million.
-We can open accounts for C$1 million and above, but those accounts may not be managed on a segregated basis.
+In order to open a segregated discretionary account, you would need to invest or have available for investment in a short period of time, US$2.5 million.
+We can open accounts for US$1 million and above, but those accounts may not be managed on a segregated basis.

 We do not have minimum fees, although the custody banks impose a minimum fee that do not generally impact our clients given account sizes.